How did you become part of the trucking industry? Was this something that you always aspired to?

-What is the importance of being a KTA member; what makes it beneficial?
+What is the biggest importance of being a KTA member; what makes it beneficial?

 What inspired you to serve as a leader within the association?

-In looking back at this year, what stands out for you?
-Are there any accomplishments that you are especially proud of?
+At the end of this year, what stands out for you?
+Are there any accomplishments that you would like to focus on?
+Any particular plans?

-The last year has been unprecedented, to say the least.
+Speaking of this year, it’s been unprecedented to say the least.
 What are two things that you have learned from past experiences that are helping you navigate now, in your own career and this past year in regard to KTA?

-What is the takeaway for you as a small business leader from this extraordinary experience that will guide future business decisions?
+As a small business leader, what is your takeaway from this extraordinary experience that will guide future business decisions?

-If you look back at your career and life, what would be three things that you have learned, that you would pass onto a younger member within the auto industry?
+If you look back at your career and life, what would be three things that you have learned, that you would pass onto a younger member within the trucking industry?